madjugglers/pattern-book/03_four_person_patterns.md

 * You can also invert the weave (reverse cascade).
 * Try this weave in 6-count with only a single pass to each weaver if you want a challenge that will really make you break a sweat.

-See the Gandini 5 variations in 6 Person Patterns, the Twister 5 in 7 Person Patterns and other variations in Appendix C.

 We learned about this family of weave variations from juggling with Sean Gandini and the Gandini Juggling Project in 2000.